Pope Francis to Canonize Blessed John Henry Newman, Declares Cardinal Mindszenty Venerable

 The papal decree comes after the Vatican last year judged the healing of a woman to be miraculous.

-The case relates to a woman in the Archdiocese of Chicago who had been inexplicably healed in 2013 after praying for Blessed John Henry’s intercession while suffering from a “life-threatening pregnancy.”
+The case relates to a law graduate in the archdiocese of Chicago who had been inexplicably healed in 2013 after praying for Blessed John Henry’s intercession while suffering from a “life-threatening pregnancy.”

+The woman, whose name has yet to be made public, was inspired to pray for the intercession of the cardinal after reportedly watching a film about him on EWTN.

 The mother had “unstoppable internal bleeding which threatened the life of her child in the womb,” said Father Harrison.
 “She had long been a devotee of Blessed John Henry, and in prayer she directly and explicitly invoked Newman's intercession to stop the bleeding.”

-Note: This article has been updated to include Cardinal Erdo's statement and more information about the miracle attributed to Blessed John Henry's intercession.